sirselim/Miles_CV/index.md

 ## Currently

-I am PostDoc Research Fellow at [QUT](https://www.qut.edu.au/institute-of-health-and-biomedical-innovation) working on the creation of methods to deal with, and analyse, large genomic data sets.
+I am Postdoc Research Fellow at [QUT](https://www.qut.edu.au/institute-of-health-and-biomedical-innovation) working on the creation of methods to deal with, and analyse, large genomic data sets.
 These methods include the incorporation of multiple layers of both phenotypic and genomic data.
 I work on a range of complex human disorders, including; obesity and type-2 diabetes, multiple sclerosis, glaucoma, migraine, ovarian cancer and asthma.
+I am also leading the development of diagnostic and research pipelines for visualisation and translational interpretation of data from sequencing based approaches.

 ## Professional Positions Held

 `2014-`
-__Queensland University of Technology__ PostDoc Research Fellow, Bioinformatics
+__Queensland University of Technology__ Postdoc Research Fellow, Bioinformatics

 `2013-`
 __Environmental Science Research (ESR)__ Honorary Senior Scientist (Bioinformatics)